hlefebvr/idol/docs/tutorials/getting_started/using_an_external_solver.rst

 A more elegant approach
 ^^^^^^^^^^^^^^^^^^^^^^^

-Though our first approach works well, its size and readability can greatly be reduced by using the predefined macro :cpp:`idol_Sum` and calls to methods of the ``Model`` class.
+Though our first approach works well, its size can greatly be reduced while improving readability by using the predefined macro :cpp:`idol_Sum` combined with clever calls to  methods of the :code:`Model` class.

 .. code-block:: cpp